tohasan/robot-keyword-tutorial/README.md

 <a name="sample-8-database"></a>
 ## sample-8-database

+__Note:__ This example differs from the previous examples of this tutorial, as it requires a database to be setup and running.
+In this case PostgreSQL is used with an example that is described here: [https://github.com/ThomasJaspers/db_liquibase_sample](https://github.com/ThomasJaspers/db_liquibase_sample) The example can of course be easily changed to user another database and other tables by replacing the JDBC-driver and adepting the tests.
+The documentation for the Database Library is part of this tutorial and can be found here: [https://github.com/ThomasJaspers/robot-keyword-tutorial/blob/master/sample-8-database/doc/DatabaseLibrary_v20.html](https://github.com/ThomasJaspers/robot-keyword-tutorial/blob/master/sample-8-database/doc/DatabaseLibrary_v20.html)

-This example shows the usage of the Java Database Library for the Robot Framework.
+This example shows the usage of the [Java Database Library](https://github.com/ThomasJaspers/robotframework-dblibrary) for the Robot Framework.
 Please note that execution via pybot is not possible, but the next example shows the usage of the Database Library as a Remote Library.
 Then pybot can be used again.

 __Test execution__  | [VIEW FILE](https://github.com/ThomasJaspers/robot-keyword-tutorial/blob/master/sample-8-database/sample-0-database.txt)